Tomás Saraceno: Webs of Life, Serpentine Gallery, London, 2021

 In Webs of Life, Saraceno encourages viewers to move from arachnophobia to arachnophilia, the title of his ongoing arachnological project.
-With the use of Augmented Reality (AR) technology, viewers are able to engage with two giant AR spiders; the Maratus Speciosus, often referred to as the peacock spider because of its colored markings, and the Bagheera Kiplingi, the world's only vegetarian spider.
+With the use of Augmented Reality (AR) technology, viewers are able to engage with two giant AR spiders; Maratus speciosus, often referred to as the peacock spider because of its colored markings, and Bagheera kiplingi, the world's only vegetarian spider.
 As with many of Saraceno's works, the exhibition aims to raise awareness for the protection of biodiversity in an age of climate emergency.

 Via the Arachnophilia app, a smaller, mobile version of the spiders can be viewed via a smartphone, regardless of location, in exchange for a photo of a spider or web that the user themselves has located.
-By asking the viewer to look for spiders, Saraceno invites us to take a deeper consideration of our environments and our relationship to the spiders that may or may not inhabit them.
-By searching within our own environments and subsequently contributing photos to the Arachnophilia network, each user contributes to the ever-growing World Wide Web of arachnology contained within the app.
+By asking the viewer to look for spiders, Saraceno invites the users to consider their environments and relationships to the spiders that might inhabit them.
+By contributing photos to the Arachnophilia network, each user contributes resource of arachnology contained within the app.

 Informed by Yuk Hui's idea of technodiversity, Webs of Life invites viewers to engage, maintain, and strive for greater interspecies cohabitation.
 As academic Jan Hogan writes of Saraceno's work, "Tomás Saraceno imagines a future where humans become as sensitive to the environment as a spider in its web.
 He invites visitors to become participants in his multiple networks and projects.
 He aims to make us aware of our interconnections with each other and the world."